 The Greenhouse Gases Observing Satellite "IBUKI" (GOSAT) is the world's first spacecraft to measure the concentrations of carbon dioxide and methane, the two major greenhouse gases, from space (Figure 1).
-The spacecraft was launched successfully on January 23, 2009, and has now been continuing observation after completing its five years' nominal operation.
+The spacecraft was launched successfully on January 23, 2009, and has been operating properly since then.